 KLIATT

-Unusual in its focus on the political intrigue among three women—Anna, her mother, and her grandmother—this novel paints a detailed picture of palace life one thousand years ago.
+Unusual in its focus on the political intrigue among three women—, her mother, and her grandmother— novel paints a detailed picture of palace life one thousand years ago.

 — Kathleen Odean, Great Books for Girls, rev. ed.